wavefrontHQ/docs/pages/doc/wavefront_spring_boot3.md

         Connect to your Wavefront dashboard using this one-time use link: https://wavefront.surf/us/example
       ```
-1. Add data to your application before you start to view the data on Wavefront.
+1. Add data to your application before you start to view the data in Wavefront.
     {% include tip.html content="Try out the [Wavefront for Spring Boot 3 Tutorial](wavefront_springboot3_tutorial.html)."%}
 1. Click the link (for example, `https://wavefront.surf/us/<name>`) and you are taken to the Wavefront Spring Boot Inventory dashboard where you can examine the data sent by your application.
     <br/>Example: